MoralisWeb3/streams-beta/README.md

 - [x] Create an account on [Moralis.io](https://moralis.io)
 - [x] Get your API key [here](http://admin.moralis.io/web3apis)

+# Roadmap 🚴‍♀️

+These are features that are not included in this beta but that will be out in the near future:

+- [ ] Including multiple assets or addresses in the same stream
+- [ ] Mempool support
+- [ ] Automatic retries (browsing failed deliveries and manually retrying is possible in beta)

 # Your first stream 🚀

 In this example we will monitor a wallet.